Honey (Bobby Goldsboro song): Reception

 "Honey" was immediately and immensely popular.
 It sold a million copies in its first three weeks, the fastest-selling record in the history of United Artists.
 It was certified gold on April 4, 1968, the same day that Martin Luther King Jr. was assassinated, an event that may have helped the sales of the single.
 It was the best-selling record worldwide for 1968, even more popular than "Hey Jude".
 It was a crossover hit, topping both the pop and country singles charts, one of only three songs to do so in the 1960s.

 The recording was nominated for two Grammy Awards in 1968: Record of the Year and Best Contemporary-Pop Vocal Performance, Male.
 It was awarded Song of the Year in 1968 by the Country Music Association.

-Today the song is sometimes dismissed or disparaged, its contemporary popularity notwithstanding.
+Despite its popularity, the song was often dismissed or disparaged from the beginning.
 It has been called "innocuous pop", "classy schlock", more "dreadful" than Pavarotti, and, hyperbolically, the "Worst Song of All Time" by a writer whose ambivalent antipathy left him "transfixed" by "one of the biggest songs of the year."

 Other versions

 In 1968, Oscar Santana, an Ibersound recording artist had success with his version, making it to no. 1 on Latin American Single Hit Parade charts.

 Margaret Lewis released an answer version titled "Honey (I Miss You Too)", which reached No. 74 on the country chart in 1968.
 A jazz instrumental version was recorded by The Distant Galaxy as a medley with the "Elvira Madigan theme", and it reached No. 39 on the AC chart the same year.
 In 1969, O. C. Smith's version of the song reached No. 44 on the pop chart, while Orion recorded a version that reached No. 89 on the country chart in 1979.

-Andy Williams released a version of it on an album by the same name 1968.

-There were also non-English versions: in Italy, for example, the author Daniele Pace wrote lyrics in the language with the title "Amore, mi manchi" ("My love, I miss you").
-This version was recorded by Bobby Solo, Peppino Gagliardi, the late Roman singer Giuliana Valci and by Goldsboro himself.

-In Sweden in 1968, Björn Ulvaeus, who later would achieve world success as a founding member of ABBA, recorded a version with Swedish lyrics by Stig Anderson.
-It was titled "Raring", which has the same meaning as "Honey".